barryclark/jekyll-now/_posts/2016-3-23-lgl-guide.md

 protein2 protein5
 ```

 Then choose a trait, and create a edge.colors file.
-I generally select the first two columns, and a trait to color by, then just use sed to replace the trait values with the RGB value I want to color type of edge by.
+I generally select the first two columns, and a trait to color by, then just use sed to replace the trait values with the RGB value I want to color that type of edge by.

 In this file, I want to color all edges predicted with the algorithm hmmscan red, and all edges found with blastp blue.